Get PyPortal

 Annotations format

 Annotations can be downloaded in 2 formats that are described below.
-Use a special
+Use a special parameter in order to use a specific format.
+By default, GeoJSON is used.

 This format exports annotations into GeoJSON file: annotations.geojson